supabase/auth-helpers/packages/sveltekit/README.md

 ### Typings

-In order to get the most out of TypeScript and its intellisense, you should import our types into the `app.d.ts` type definition file that comes with your SvelteKit project.
+In order to get the most out of TypeScript and it´s intellisense, you should import our types into the `app.d.ts` type definition file that comes with your SvelteKit project.

 ```ts
 // src/app.d.ts